-For an inexperienced designer or for the marketer who just needs to get a serviceable offer released, the bells and whistles that InDesign offers might not be necessary.
-InDesign's interface and usability aren't the most straightforward, and could require you to put in more effort than is needed for your final deliverable.
+For an inexperienced designer or the marketer who just needs to release a serviceable ebook, the bells and whistles that InDesign offers might not be necessary.
+InDesign's interface and usability aren't the most straightforward and could require you to put in more effort than is needed for your final deliverable.

-Google Slides is a simpler tool for making an ebook when compared to InDesign, and the fact that documents live online mean you can collaborate in real-time with your team members to make a fantastic deliverable.
+Google Slides is a simpler tool for making an ebook compared to InDesign.
+The fact that the ebook lives online means you can collaborate in real-time with your team members to make a fantastic deliverable.
 Oh — and it's free, which is helpful if you have a limited marketing budget.

 Click Here to Download 6 Google Slides Ebook Templates.

-Google Slides is a great tool for marketers who need to make a good ebook quickly — especially if you're working alongside team members and are sourcing feedback from them.
-The interface of Slides is arguably more straightforward than InDesign's, meaning you can move and edit creative elements faster if you're new to both tools.
+Google Slides is a great tool for marketers who need to make a good ebook quickly, especially if you're working alongside team members and sourcing feedback from them.
+Google Slides’ interface is arguably more straightforward than InDesign's, meaning you can move and edit creative elements faster if you're new to both tools.

-Because Google Slides is primarily a presentation tool rather than an ebook creation tool, you may miss out on some necessary features that would help make your ebooks the quality they need to be in order to warrant your leads' attention.
+Because Google Slides is primarily a presentation tool rather than an ebook creation tool, you may miss out on some necessary features that would help make your ebooks attractive enough to warrant your leads' attention.

 A slightly more advanced option than Google Slides — but not quite as advanced as Adobe software — PowerPoint is another presentation-making platform that can be used to design an ebook.

-PowerPoint has some features that Google Slides does not, such as better effects for designing.
-PowerPoint is also an offline software, meaning you can build your ebooks without wifi.
+PowerPoint has some features that Google Slides doesn’t, such as better effects for designing.
+PowerPoint is also an offline software, meaning you can build your ebooks without Wi-Fi.

-PowerPoint is a paid software, as opposed to a free tool available in G Suite.
-You'll also be in asynchronous communication with your team if you're collaborating with them on edits and additions.
-Lastly, while it has better creative features than Slides, it doesn't come close to the advanced features of InDesign.
+PowerPoint is a paid software instead of a free tool available in Google Workspace.
+You also won’t be in sync with your team if you're collaborating with them on edits and additions.
+Lastly, while it has better creative features than Google Slides, it doesn't come close to the advanced features of InDesign.

 1. Interactive PDF

-The best ebook format for ebook consumption is an interactive Portable Document Format, or PDF.
+The best ebook format for ebook consumption is an interactive Portable Document Format (PDF).

-PDFs are the go-to option for content marketing ebooks for many reasons — among them the consistency of their design and readability on different devices.
+PDFs are the go-to option for content marketing ebooks for many reasons.
+Among them are the consistency of their design and readability on different devices.

-We at HubSpot use PDFs for our ebooks because we can embed links to relevant pages and sources in them, can upload them right into our content library and File Manager, and trust that the design will appear as intended if our leads open the ebook in Chrome, Safari, Preview, on their phones, or on a desktop.
+We at HubSpot use PDFs for our ebooks because we can embed links to relevant pages and sources in them.
+We can also upload them right into our content library and trust that the design will appear as intended, even if our leads open the ebook in Chrome, Safari, or Preview.
+The document will also appear the same if they open it on their phones or on a desktop device.

-The interactive nature also means if we include an open text box for readers to complete an activity in the book (like in our Content Marketing Workbook), readers can complete the activity in whatever application they're consuming the content.
+The interactive nature also means we can include an open text box for readers to complete an activity in the book (like in our Content Marketing Workbook).
+Another plus?
+Readers can complete the activity in whatever application they're consuming the content.

-EPUB, short for electronic publication and saved with an .epub file extension, is another way for you to save your ebooks.
+EPUB, short for electronic publication and saved with a “.epub” file extension, is another way for you to save your ebooks.

-One unique feature of the .epub file format is its scrollability.
-To mimic the reading of an actual book, readers can view one page at a time and must scroll or swipe horizontally, as opposed to vertical scrolling with PDFs, which gives your readers the feeling of reading a book as opposed to interacting with website content.
-However, this also means readers might have to do more work to navigate the content and find the information they are looking for.
+One unique feature of the .epub file format is its scroll ability.
+To mimic the reading of an actual book, readers can view one page at a time and must scroll or swipe horizontally.
+That’s in contrast to vertical scrolling with PDFs.
+The epub format gives your readers the feeling of reading a book as opposed to interacting with website content.
+However, this also means readers might have to do more work navigating the content and finding the information they need.

 Additionally, video and audio files can be embedded in the .epub format, unlike PDFs, which means your readers can consume more interactive content without leaving the ebook.